Professor of Political Theory

 My googlescholar page can be found here: https://scholar.google.co.uk/citations?user=zjbFj-wAAAAJ&hl=en

 In addition to publishing in academic journals, I have also been engaged in work for public bodies.
 I was a co-author of the Nuffield Council on Bioethics report Biofuels: Ethical Issues (2011) and have written background papers for the World Bank (2009), the International Council on Human Rights Policy (2010), the Mary Robinson Foundation Climate Justice (2014), and Oxfam (USA) (2016).
-I am currently a member of the Nuffield Council on Bioethics.
-I am also a Lead Author for one chapter in the International Panel on Social Progress (2017) and a Contributing Author for another chapter.
+I was a member of the Nuffield Council on Bioethics (2014-2020).
+I was also a Lead Author for one chapter in the International Panel on Social Progress (2017) and a Contributing Author for another chapter.

-I am currently teaching Principles of Political Economy.
+I am currently teaching Normative Analysis, Justice and Future Generations and Principles of Political Economy.
 I am interested in supervising doctoral theses in contemporary political philosophy, and in particular those relating to the themes mentioned above.